-Baby Yoda might be the star of The Mandalorian, but there’s something about the stoic, silent Mando (aka Din Djarin) that we just can’t help but love.
-Maybe it’s how he ended up softening and becoming something of a father figure to Baby Yoda, or perhaps it’s the fact that underneath the steely exterior (literally too), he seems to have a genuine sense of justice and desire to do good.
+Maybe it’s how he ended up softening and becoming something of a father figure to Baby Yoda, or perhaps it’s the fact that underneath the steely exterior (literally, too), he seems to have a genuine sense of justice and desire to do good.
 We love a brooding bad boy with a sad story, and personally, I think I could fix him.

-Framed as a mysterious try-hard, the cool costume and DIY lightsaber are a mere cover for a wounded child failed by those who claimed to love him.
+Framed as a mysterious try-hard, the cool costume and DIY lightsaber is a mere cover for a wounded child failed by those who claimed to love him.
 Mixing with the wrong crowd is a weak excuse for all the space fascists, but his desire to alter the broken paradigm of The Force grants him some redemption.
-A truly Shakespearian anti-villain.
+A truly Shakespearean anti-villain.

 More than useful in a pinch, they’ve superb comic timing that makes them invaluable for morale and camaraderie.
 When things look bleak, like, say, one hero getting frozen in carbonite and the other badly beaten in a lightsaber duel, R2-D2 is still on hand with a good beep-blorp.
 BB-8 might be the new cuteness, but some icons will never fade.

-Rey’s arc as Galactic Civil War obsessive who becomes crucial to the Resistance against the First Order is every Star Wars fan’s dream.
-One day she’s poring through the dusty ruins of battles gone, the next, she’s helping pilot the Millennium Falcon and staring down a would-be Sith.
+Rey’s arc as a Galactic Civil War obsessive who becomes crucial to the Resistance against the First Order is every Star Wars fan’s dream.
+One day, she’s poring through the dusty ruins of battles gone; the next, she’s helping pilot the Millennium Falcon and staring down a would-be Sith.

 Trepidatious, she dives head-first into it all, and even when she finds the reality more complicated than her understanding, she dedicates herself to making it better.
 Rey is the hero the galaxy needs: compassionate, confident, and optimistic, even when obviously shaken.
 Foibles over her lineage aside, there’s nobody better to bring balance to The Force than a fan who knows we can’t keep reliving the past.

 Hello there!
-From the charismatic general of the Clone Wars, to Luke’s sagely guardian on Tatooine, Obi-Wan Kenobi manages to make being a Jedi seem like a worthwhile aspiration where you’ll travel and learn to do awesome flips and force push your enemies a lot.
+From the charismatic general of the Clone Wars to Luke’s sage guardian on Tatooine, Obi-Wan Kenobi manages to make being a Jedi seem like a worthwhile aspiration where you’ll travel and learn to do awesome flips and force-push your enemies a lot.